Skip to content

 POST/consensus/proposalReceive an order-consensus proposal from the leader (followers)

-GET/consensus/infoOrder-consensus configuration and discovered peer info
+GET/consensus/infoOrder-consensus configuration and peer info

 GET/leaderLeader status and metagraph info